appiniakhil/Dice_App/README.md

 # Dice_App
-The Dice app is a mobile application built using the Flutter framework, designed to simulate the roll of a dice
+The Dice app is a mobile application built using the Flutter framework, designed to simulate the roll of a dice.
+The app offers a seamless user experience with an intuitive design that allows users to roll the dice by tapping on the screen.
+The Flutter framework, being a modern and efficient tool for building mobile apps, ensures that the Dice app runs smoothly on various platforms, including iOS and Android.
+The app is lightweight, making it easy to download and install on any device.
+The Dice app is an excellent example of how the Flutter framework can be used to build engaging and functional mobile applications with ease.